davebenson/doom4-walkthrough/README.md

 ## Mission 9: More Secrets

 Go up some stairs in a red-lit area.
 Before continuing on, turn around to see a duct with shotgun ammo.
-Jump into the duct, and follow it to a grate, that you must interact with.
+Jump into the duct, and follow it to a grate, that you may open.
 Enter SECRET 9.5.
 Here is ELITE GUARD 9.1 and CODEX ENTRY "Database / Elite Guard 2".

 Now, continue toward the in-game waypoint.
 You'll pass through a transparent walkway while Dr Hayden tries to explain things.
 There's lots of activity outside.

-At the end of this walkway, find FIELD DRONE 9.1 (probably unnecessary if you have used most of the Field Drones up to this point).
+At the end of this walkway, find FIELD DRONE 9.1 (although you may have already gotten the good upgrades).

 You'll find yourself in a curving hallway with 4 The Possesseds, and CODEX ENTRY "Monsters / Cyberdaemon 2".